nawazish0230/nextjs-tutorials/README.md

 # nextjs-tutorials
-a nextjs youtube playlist by codevolution
+a nextjs youtube playlist by codevolutions